What is the CMS Program?

 Are the courses online or face-to-face?

-Courses are offered either online, by correspondence, or face-to-face at museums across the province.
+Courses are offered either online or face-to-face at museums across the province.

 - Face-to-face format: A three day workshop delivered on-site at an OMA member museum.
 These courses change locations each year to ensure geographic accessibility.